 In the end, Shin Megami Tensei III: Nocturne is an interesting and fascinating game that I enjoyed but was more mixed on the HD presentation itself of a cult classic.
 Iffy frame rate and compressed audio, not changed from the original, seems a little lazy and rushed on Atlus’ behalf.
 However, with the addition of the ability to choose inherited skills for demon fusing, suspend saves and an added easy mode does make this classic enticing for newcomers of the series who are interested to try this out, issues combined.

 Shin Megami Tensei III: Nocturne HD Remaster is available from May 25th 2021 on Nintendo Switch, PlayStation 4 and Microsoft Windows.
-A Nintendo Switch review code was provided by the publisher, Five Star Games, for review purposes.
+A Nintendo Switch review code was provided by Five Star Games, for review purposes.